vidd-ai/Vidd-thin-client/README.md

  + First-time Users *take note*

-     The very first time you use the vidd-streamer-bot, you will need to enable your local machine system preferences settings to allow installs.
+     The very first time you use the Vidd thin client, you will need to enable your local machine system preferences settings to allow installs.
      (`This is to allow the thin client to install 3 helper apps in the background: curl, ffmpeg, and ffprobe, which it will need.
 These are one-time installs.`)

     You can revert to your original system settings immediately after your very first file uploads (`use the <show status> button to check`).